Skip to content

 Windows 11 for developers end task tile

 Close the Settings app once you have made your choice.
-The change takes effect immediately.
+You’ll see the change right away.

 Troubleshooting and Limitations

 If you do not see the option, ensure your Windows 11 build is up to date.
 You can check for updates in Settings > Windows Update.
-Note that this feature is currently exclusive to Windows 11 and is not available in Windows 10.
+Keep in mind, this feature is only for Windows 11; it’s not in Windows 10.

 Summary